omererakman/company-support-chatbot/docs/safety.md

 ## Best Practices

-1. **Use LangChain Built-in Functions**: Always prefer LangChain's `detectEmail`, `detectCreditCard`, etc. over custom regex
+1. **Use LangChain Built-in Functions**: Always prefer LangChain's built-in detection functions over custom regex
-2. **Use applyStrategy**: Use LangChain's `applyStrategy` for redaction to support multiple strategies
-3. **Compose with RunnableSequence**: Use `RunnableSequence.from()` to compose middleware
-4. **Enable Output Checking**: For production, consider enabling `checkOutput: true` to catch PII in LLM responses
+2. **Enable Output Checking**: For production, enable output checking to catch PII in LLM responses
-5. **Choose Appropriate Strategy**:
-   - `redact` for general compliance and log sanitization
-   - `mask` for human-readable customer service UIs
-   - `hash` for analytics and debugging (preserves pseudonymous identity)

-## Implementation Details

-- Uses LangChain's `PIIDetector` interface for custom detectors
-- Follows LangChain's `PIIMatch` format with `text`, `start`, and `end` properties
-- Integrates with LangChain's `applyStrategy` for consistent redaction
+3. **Choose Appropriate Strategy**: Select the redaction strategy based on your use case (redact for compliance, mask for UI, hash for analytics)
-- Maintains compatibility with LangChain's middleware patterns
+4. **Compose with RunnableSequence**: Use LangChain's composition patterns for middleware integration